Gran Fondo: Today

 In the United States, the term “Gran Fondo” refers to both traditional Italian Gran Fondo events where the course is closed and timed from start to finish, such as Gran Fondo New York, as well as numerous modified Gran Fondo events that take place on open roads where riders must adhere to traffic rules, some with timed sections rather than fully timed courses.
-Examples of these Gran Fondos include the Gran Fondo National Championship Series (GFNCS), and Gran Fondo New Jersey.
+Examples of these Gran Fondos include the Gran Fondo National Series (GFNS), and Gran Fondo New Jersey.

 The popularity of Gran Fondos has increased rapidly in the U.S. with large numbers of cyclists at several of the top events.
 While many of these are not cycling marathons in the Italian tradition but are rather modified Gran Fondos, these events are designed to provide competitive and experiential elements for both professional and recreational cyclists.
 In most Gran Fondo series, participants do not need a USA cycling license to ride.
+US Gran Fondo riders can compete for an official USA Cycling Gran Fondo National Championship.